mayurnile/twostep/README.md

 # About
-#### It is an example UI Template application for a Shoe selling app, with smooth and intuitive animatios and micro-interactions for eye catching scenes.
-Also the Splash-Screen is build using Rive.
+#### It's a UI Template for a shoe-selling app, complete with smooth and intuitive animations and micro-interactions for eye-catching sceneries.
+Rive is also used to create the Splash-Screen.

 <div><br><br></div>